andres-garcia-alves/electronic-luminous-touch-toy/README.md

 The circuit:
 - When pressing the toy surface it moves the empty pen tubes, making some presure on the piezo-electric.
-- The piezo-electric generates some low voltages on presure, activating the electronic circuit.
+- The piezo-electric generates some voltage on presure, activating the electronic circuit.
 - The NE555 IC handles the 12 seconds enabled delay.

 Notes: